7 Reasons Why 2018 is the Year of Workforce Scheduling Automation

-1. Scheduling automation saves time
+1. Workforce scheduling automation saves time

 Many organizations store critical workforce information like schedule preferences, trainings, qualifications, and other staff-related details in multiple files across several devices.
-For schedulers, these practices are time-consuming and lead to confusion, misinformation and scheduling errors.
-By not consolidating workforce data into one location, many organizations are crippling their schedulers’ abilities to create both timely and accurate schedules.
+For schedulers, these practices are time-consuming and lead to confusion, misinformation and employee scheduling errors.
+By not consolidating workforce data into one location, many organizations are crippling their employee schedulers’ abilities to create both timely and accurate workforce schedules.

-Scheduling software enables schedulers to build schedules around the constraints of their workforce automatically.
+Workforce scheduling software enables schedulers to build schedules around the constraints of their workforce automatically.
 By consolidating schedule preferences, qualifications, trainings and tribal knowledge into one solution, schedulers are not only saving time but also improving the accuracy of their schedules.
 Using tools like auto-assign, Shiftboard users are saving time by allowing the software to schedule the right worker based on availability, overtime rules, and up-to-date qualifications.

 By switching to Shiftboard, our customers report reducing the time they spent on scheduling by an average of 53%.